everypinio/hardpy/docs/documentation/hardpy_panel.md

 ### Dialog box

 For user interaction with the test, it is possible to use dialog boxes.
 An example of usage can be seen in the example [dialog box](../examples/dialog_box.md).

-Currently, there are three types of dialog boxes:
+Currently, there are some types of dialog boxes.

-#### Basic dialog box
+#### basic dialog box

 Contains an instruction or question and a `confirm` button for confirmation.

 ![base_dialog_box](../img/dialog_box/base_dialog_box.jpg)

-#### Dialog box with a text input field
+#### text input field

 Contains an instruction or question, a text input field, and a `confirm` button for confirmation.

 ![text_input_dialog_box](../img/dialog_box/text_input_dialog_box.jpg)

-#### Dialog box with a number input field
+#### number input field

 Contains an instruction or question, a number input field, and a `confirm` button for confirmation.
 Allows entering only numbers with a period separator, allows entering numbers using `e`.
 The entered numbers will be converted to float.

 ![num_input_dialog_box](../img/dialog_box/num_input_dialog_box.jpg)